René Guénon

 - BonaventureTHRESHOLD

-Itinerarium — the soul's journey through nature to God's depths.
+The Itinerarium charts the soul's journey through nature into God's depths.

 - Bahya ibn PaqudaLIGHTHOUSE

-Duties of the Heart — inner intention as the heart of Jewish piety.
+In Duties of the Heart, inner intention is the heart of Jewish piety.

 - Frithjof SchuonTHRESHOLD